majo44/postcss-es-modules/README.md

     export default styles;
 }
 ```
 This will say to the compiler that each `*.css` import should be mapped to declared type.

+### Other usage examples
+You can find more examples [here](https://majo44.github.io/postcss-es-modules/#/examples/).

 ## Options